History of Ferroelectric Doped HfO2 and ZrO2

 Zeppelin

-Ferroelectric zirconium oxide for piezo- and pyroelectric devices (in cooperation with 2 German partners, finished)
+Ferroelectric zirconium oxide for piezo- and pyroelectric devices (in cooperation with RWTH Aachen and UAS Munich, finished)

 WUMM

-Wurtzite Solid Solutions as a New Material Class for Ferroelectric Microelectronics (in cooperation with 1 German partner, finished)
+Wurtzite Solid Solutions as a New Material Class for Ferroelectric Microelectronics (in cooperation with Univ.
+Kiel, finished)